cartalyst/platform-pages/README.md

 [![Build Status](http://ci.cartalyst.com/build-status/svg/25)](http://ci.cartalyst.com/build-status/view/25)

-The page extension can maintain and publish pages to be used through out your application.
+The pages extension can maintain and publish pages to be used through out your application.

 Part of the Cartalyst Arsenal & licensed [Cartalyst PSL](LICENSE).
 Code well, rock on.